Empowerment Pipeline High School Outreach

 Interested in coming to Loyola University Chicago?

 Check out our specialized programming for high school students.
-We currently offer an Overnight Experience for 30 High school students on March 14-15, 2015.
+We currently offer an Overnight Experience for 30 High school students this coming March.
 We also offer Campus Visits where your students can have a campus tour and participate in student led workshops.